-As of December 31, 2012, our principal sources of liquidity was RMB32.5 billion (US\$5.2 billion) of cash, cash equivalents and short-term investments.
+As of December 31, 2013, our principal sources of liquidity was RMB38.4 billion (US\$6.3 billion) of cash, cash equivalents and short-term investments.
 Our cash and cash equivalents consist of cash on hand and investments in interest bearing demand deposit accounts, time deposits, money market funds and other liquid investments which have original maturities of three months or less.
-The short-term investments consist of fixed-rate and adjustable-rate investments with original maturity of less than one year.
+The short-term investments primarily consist of fixed-rate and adjustable-rate debt investments with original maturity of less than one year.
 We believe that our current cash, cash equivalents, short-term investments and anticipated cash flow from operations will be sufficient to meet our anticipated cash needs, including our cash needs for working capital and capital expenditures, for at least the next 12 months.
 We may, however, require additional cash due to changing business conditions or other future developments, including any investments or acquisitions we may decide to pursue.
 If our existing cash is insufficient to meet our requirements, we may seek to sell additional equity securities, debt securities or borrow from banks.

 Furthermore, cash transfers from our PRC subsidiaries to their parent companies outside of China are subject to PRC government control of currency conversion.
 Shortages in the availability of foreign currency may restrict the ability of our PRC subsidiaries and consolidated affiliated entities to remit sufficient foreign currency to pay dividends or other payments to us, or otherwise satisfy their foreign currency denominated obligations.
 See "Risk Factors-Risks Related to Doing Business in China-Governmental control of currency conversion may affect the value of your investment."
+As of December 31, 2013, our PRC subsidiaries and consolidated affiliated entities held RMB33.6 billion (US\$5.5 billion) of cash, cash equivalents and short-term investments, RMB730.6 million (US\$120.7 million) of which were in the form of foreign currencies.